 The deterioration of the Manchester rave scene

 For many, Manchester is the rave capital of the country.
 Warehouse Project is one of the leading UK indoor festivals that frequently holds events during the September to December months.
-The Mayfield Depot, a converted disused railway, is one of Warehouse Project’s biggest venues.
-The concept of attending this year seems, needless to say, far from every individuals grasp.
+Its primary location, The Mayfield Depot, a converted disused railway, is one of Warehouse Project’s biggest venues.
+The concept of attending this year seems, needless to say, far from every individual’s grasp.

-Such losses to the Manchester music scene are no stranger to students and adults alike; even before COVID.
+Such losses to the Manchester music scene are no stranger to students and adults alike; even before COVID-19.
 Other infamous venues such as Antwerp Mansion shut its doors to Manchester’s dedicated ravers last year, causing a catastrophic loss to Manchester’s established music culture.
-Many other venues are under threat due to COVID losses.
+Many other venues are under threat due to COVID-19 losses.

 The deteriorating music scene is rife.
-But, people want to party, and it seems no virus is going to stop them.
-Regardless of your rave withdrawal symptoms, this isn’t an excuse.
+But people want to party, and it seems no virus is going to stop them.
+Regardless of your rave withdrawal symptoms, this is not an excuse.

-Now that we are in Phase 4 of COVID rehabilitation, the risk of more events such as this from reoccurring is only going to worsen.
+Now that we are in phase 4 of COVID-19 rehabilitation, the risk of more events such as this from reoccurring is only going to worsen.
 ‘The world is healing’ but now is no time to become complacent.
-Lives are under threat and joining together to go against COVID restrictions, is, to say the least, a selfish endeavour.
+Lives are under threat and joining together to go against pandemic restrictions, is, to say the least, a selfish endeavour.

-Candid Orange spoke to an anonymous raver to find out a bit more.
-Why are people partying in the midst of a pandemic?
+I spoke to an anonymous raver to find out a bit more.
+Why are people partying in the middle of a pandemic?
 Are we able to judge people for going?
-If a bird is locked in a cage for three months, they might want to stretch their wings a bit.
+If a bird is locked in a cage for six months they might want to stretch their wings a bit.
 But at what cost?
 By becoming numb to the rules, lives are under threat.